GRIMJACK

 "Turk" Turkel, Zhang-Ji, others;

-formerly Mayfair
+formerly Mayfair,

-Enemies: Dancer, Dys, Kalibos, Major Lash,
+Enemies: Dancer, Dys, Ghouligans, Ghouligans'

-Mayfair, others;
+Noleski, others;

 formerly Nexus